 The internet is a big place, but it’s also a big place to lose your way.
 A lot of the same sites, products, and views are shared across the web, so you’re likely to see a lot of the same content.
 The one difference is that now, we have the ability to find that content in the form of a search engine.
 Search engines like Google and Bing crawl the web, indexing content and ranking it according to what’s most relevant and useful to you.

 Bad images are costing you money in the form of bounce rates, user frustration, and ad impressions.
 Good images can be the difference between a satisfying user experience and a frustrating one.
+A florist company, for instance, that is trying to exert its dominance on the internet and attract plausible customers might reach out to expert digital marketing specialists such as the ones at WebCitz or similar ones.
+Those companies in turn might make use of only the best images to draw maximum attention to the site.
 The content marketing industry is growing by leaps and bounds, but the field of image optimization is hardly known.
 Even so, there are many pitfalls to avoid and not enough tools available to help you optimize your images for the web.